-The discovery of a 13 million-year-old skull shows what human ancestors may have looked like.
-(Paul Tafforeau /ESRF)
+Discovery of 13 million-year-old ape skull shows what human ancestors may have looked like

 To the untrained eye, the area west of Lake Turkana in northern Kenya appears to be barren of anything but rocky hills and volcanic ash.